hashiramir345/to-do-project/README.md

 📝 What Is a To-Do List in C++?

-It is a console-based application written in C++ that allows users to:
+**It is a console-based application written in C++ that allows users to:

-Add tasks
+**
+1)Add tasks.

-View the list of tasks
+2)View the list of tasks.

-Mark tasks as complete or delete them
+3)Mark tasks as complete or delete them.

-Optionally, save tasks to a file for future use.
+4)Optionally, save tasks to a file for future use.

 #include <iostream>
 #include <vector>